diginfra/plugin-sdk-go/README.md

 ## What's next

-When ready to release your plugin, make sure to register the plugin with the Diginfrasecurity organization by creating a PR to the [diginfra/plugins](https://github.com/diginfra/plugins) respository with details on the new plugin.
+When ready to release your plugin, make sure to register the plugin with the Diginfra organization by creating a PR to the [diginfra/plugins](https://github.com/diginfra/plugins) respository with details on the new plugin.
 This ensures that a given ID is used by exactly one plugin with event sourcing capability, and allows authors of plugins with field extraction capability to coordinate about event source formats.

 ## Join the Community